ttcielott/generation-final-project/README.md

 # moccha-madness-final-project

 ## About
-This is a software for a client, cafe business owner with multiple offline stores.
-The client's exisiting software generates daily sales data at a single store and does not provide compiled data of all stores to provide the overview of whole business performance and makes it hard to draw valuable insight such as how to target customers and the best-selling products.
-This software will deliver ETL pipeline; extracting sales data from client's source, transforming data, and loading on client's data warehouse.
+This software is designed for a cafe business owner with multiple offline stores.
+The client’s existing software only generates daily sales data for individual stores and does not provide a consolidated view of the entire business’s performance.
+This makes it difficult to gain valuable insights, such as customer targeting and best-selling products.
+Our software solves this problem by delivering an ETL pipeline that extracts sales data from the client’s sources, transforms it, and loads it into the client’s data warehouse, providing a comprehensive overview of the business’s performance.
 <br>
 > **Current Client Setup:**
 - CSV file for each branch